zcaceres/MPC/Student-Handbook/StudentHandbook.md

 ####Centro Henry Hazlitt Requirements for MPC
 UFM requires all students to pass basic economic proficiency exams to graduate.
 This is taught and tested through Centro Henry Hazlitt (CHH).

-MPC students must pass an exam that tests Basic Economics (called Proceso 1 and 2 at UFM) and Ética (basically the philosophy of individual liberty class).
+MPC students must pass an exam that tests Basic Economics (called Proceso 1 and 2 at UFM) and Ética (a philosophy class).

 The MPC has a list of all the concepts and ideas from these courses.
 We give you the list and we curate some materials to give you direction, if you need it.
 You can learn these ideas in any way you want.
 You can find a tutor, you can work together, you can ask us to help, you can go online etc. When you're ready, you take the test.
 If you pass, you'll have fulfilled the graduation requirement.